-- 12.1 (a) The Directors shall appoint a College Chaplain to carry out activities at Fairholme College: - (i) The Appointee shall preferably be an ordained minister of the Presbyterian Church of Australia or shall be a member of a Protestant Christian denomination
+- 12.1 (a) The Directors shall appoint a College Chaplain to carry out activities at Fairholme College: - (i) The Appointee shall preferably be an ordained minister of the Presbyterian Church of Australia or shall be a member of a Protestant Christian denomination. - (ii) The Commission of Assembly shall concur in the appointment before it is validated. - (iii) The Appointee shall sign a form of the acceptance of the appointment in which he/she shall agree that the appointment shall be terminated if the appointee withdraws from membership of the body in which he had standing when the appointment was made. - (iv) If the Appointee is a Presbyterian minister he must subscribe to the church's Educational Aims as to schools, as declared from time to time by the Assembly. - (v) If the Appointee is not a Presbyterian minister he/she should be accepted by the Committee on Ministry Resourcing as a Home Missionary or a specialised Ministry Worker and shall have an

-- (ii) The Commission of Assembly shall concur in the appointment before it is validated. - (iii) The Appointee shall sign a form of the acceptance of the appointment in which he/she shall agree that the appointment shall be terminated if the appointee withdraws from membership of the body in which he had standing when the appointment was made. - (iv) If the Appointee is a Presbyterian minister he must subscribe to the church's Educational Aims as to schools, as declared from time to time by the Assembly. - (v) If the Appointee is not a Presbyterian minister he/she shall have an understanding and acceptance of the confessional position of the Presbyterian Church of Australia and shall in accordance with Regulation 160, Committee on Ministry Resourcing, Clause 5 (m) Service of Introduction, shall at their Service of Introduction testify to their faith and their adherence to the doctrines and practices of the Church in accordance with the provision of that Clause, as amended from time to time. - (vi) the appointee shall subscribe to the church's Educational Aims as to schools as declared from time to time by the Assembly. - (vii) The Appointee shall conform to any additional specific requirements the Board may approve. - (b) The Directors may appoint one or more assistant chaplains who shall be a member of a Christian denomination and conform in general to the requirements of clause (a) above; however the Commission of Assembly shall not be required to concur in such an appointment. - (c) Teachers of Christian Education within the school are appointed by the Principal in the normal course of the Principal's management responsibility.
+- understanding and acceptance of the confessional position of the Presbyterian Church of Australia and the appointee shall subscribe to the church's Educational Aims as to schools as declared from time to time by the Assembly. - (vi) The Appointee shall conform to any additional specific requirements the Board may approve. - (b) The Directors may appoint one or more assistant chaplains who shall be a member of a Christian denomination and conform in general to the requirements of clause (a) above; however the Commission of Assembly shall not be required to concur in such an appointment. - (c) Teachers of Christian Education within the school are appointed by the Principal in the normal course of the Principal's management responsibility.